 Before you can use SC4S as a data source, you must have a DSP HTTP Event Collector (HEC) token for allowing SC4S to send data to DSP.
 See Create and manage DSP HEC tokens through the Splunk Cloud Services CLI for more information.
 You'll need the

 <token> value that gets returned when the token is created.

 Make sure that the SC4S disk buffer configuration is correctly set up to minimize the number of lost events if the connection to DSP is temporarily unavailable.
 See Data Resilience - Local Disk Buffer Configuration and SC4S Disk Buffer Configuration for more information on SC4S disk buffering.

 - To configure your SC4S instance to use your DSP HEC token, set the following environment variables:

-<DSP_HOST>is the IP address of your DSP master node.
+<DSP_HOST>is the IP address of your DSP controller node.